burger icon

 Sick of reviews that pretend every casino is "award-winning"?
 Same.
 Let's actually break down the real perks and screw-ups that matter—drawn from pissed-off Canadians, nerdy experts, and regulators who've never deposited a dollar.

-EGA calls it 'average for the market.'
+It gets worse on a network scale—Dolly is operated by Rabidi N.V., which also runs Boomerang, Wazamba, Powbet, and a handful of others.
+Shared complaints about slow withdrawals, vague term enforcement, and tough verification echo across all these brands.
+So, systemic issues rather than isolated ones.
+EGA calls Dolly "average for the market."
 Personally, I was ready to bail after reading their report, but then I hit a bonus run.
 Worth it?
 Sometimes, yeah.
-Still, read before you click-can't say I didn't warn you.
+Still, read before you click—can’t say I didn’t warn you.

 Games: Yes, There Are Slots.
 Table Games.
 Live.
 Whatever.
 It's All Here